sot/pyger/doc/index.rst

     --n-days N_DAYS      Number of days to propagate prior to perigee exit (default = 3)
-    --min-dwell-sec      Minimum number of seconds to use as a propagation ending dwell (default = 1000)
+    --min-dwell-sec      Minimum number of seconds to use as a propagation ending dwell (default = 1000) --max-dwell-num      Maximum number of sample dwells to save (default = 300)

 Now run it, which takes about two minutes using the recommended default settings::